 Examine the surface.
 Even the finest plastic casting will have some fault.
 Look for irregularities in what should be a smooth surface, especially any raised areas.
 Pits may be surface damage, but could be from bubbles which, if just below the surface, show as tiny opalescent rings.

 Most scrimshaw motifs are engraved with a sharp blade.
-It impossible to reproduce in a casting the tiny slits which a blade produces.
+It is impossible to reproduce in a casting the tiny slits which a blade produces.

 A freshly exposed surface may have a characteristic smell.
 Bone, ivory and horn smell quite different from plastic if the volatile materials contained in the matrix are released.
 If possible make a small scraping with a file or knife blade and sniff it immediately.
 Styrene-based plastics smell very different from animal materials though epoxy-based plastics have little smell.
 A hot pin, judiciously applied will penetrate a plastic surface and may release the smell, although owners object to this treatment.